Providing companionship and personal support.

 In 2002/2001 funding for the Association became a critical issue and it appeared that the Association could not continue.
 However eventually a special government grant for 2 years provided operating funds and in 2003 acceptance of a 5 year business plan guaranteed funding for the ensuing 5 years.
 A new 5 year plan was submitted to ensure continued operation after June 2008.

-Vicki Jeffrey took over as manager and after a difficult 12 months Gaylene Reid was appointed as Roster Co-ordinator in 2004.
+Vicki Jeffrey took over as manager and after a challenging 12 months, Gaylene Reid was appointed as Roster Coordinator in 2004.
 Vicki resigned in September 2006 after 15 years with the Association.
 This was followed by a short period with Gaylene as acting manager until a manager, Liz Leslie was appointed in October.
 Liz managed the Association for two and half years before leaving in March 2009 at which time Gaylene Reid was appointed manager.
-She was supported in the office by a volunteer, Helene Atkinson for about 4 months and then Sue Jordan returned in a regular two day a week capacity.
+She was supported in the office by a Volunteer, Helene Atkinson for about 4 months and then Sue Jordan returned in a regular two day a week capacity.

 Gaylene Reid resigned in 2014 and Lois Berry was appointed Manager in early 2015.
 Sue Jordan retired in late 2016 after 12 years of service in the office.
 Her role was briefly filled by Lorriane Church before Michelle Malley started in the Coordinators role in late 2017.

 In late 2019 Leanne Arnol joined the office as an Office Relief.